Dr Samintharaj Kumar

 I will do a comprehensive assessment prior to developing a treatment plan that will suit your needs.
 A detailed past dental and medical history will need to be assessed.
 Co-existing health conditions relating to daytime tiredness and anxiety, depression or post-traumatic stress disorder will be explored.
 Coordination with other involved healthcare providers, such as respiratory physcians, ENT surgeons, and general medical practitioners, may be required.
 All of this information will form the basis for appropriate dental and sleep apnea treatment planning.

 My multimodal treatment will include a consultation, xrays and a functional analysis of your teeth using T Scan.
 In addition I typically advise a screening sleep test.
-Based on these results, you may be sent for a further examination by a Respiratory Physician or ENT Surgeon.
+Based on these results, you may be sent for a further examination by a Respiratory Physician, Sleep Physician or ENT Surgeon.
 Once your suitability for the Mandibular Advancement Device (MAD) is confirmed, we will proceed to customise a device for your comfort.

 Many patients with obstructive sleep apnea or even snoring may face constant suffering and are typically unwilling to seek professional care for their dental conditions because of lack of knowledge as to how their suffering can be alleviated.
 However this is truly where I can help.